raphael-group/comet/README.md

 CoMEt identifies a collection **M** of *t* alteration sets, each of size *k*, from a binary alteration matrix.
 CoMEt uses a Markov chain Monte Carlo (MCMC) algorithm to sample collections in proportion to their weight &phi;(**M**).
 The output of CoMEt is a list of collections, each with their sampling frequency, weight, and the weight &phi;(M) of each alteration set M &isin; **M**.

+We also refer you to the [cometExactTest R package](http://cran.r-project.org/web/packages/cometExactTest/) hosted on [CRAN](http://cran.r-project.org/).

 ## Requirements ##

 CoMEt requires the following Python modules.
 For each module, the latest version tested with CoMEt is given in parantheses: